 What are my tax credits?

-Depending on your life and financial situations, tax credits may allow you to take even more money off of your taxes.
+Depending on your financial situation, tax credits may allow you to take even more money off of your taxes.
 There are quite a few ways to claim tax credits.
 If you’re a parent, you can qualify for an additional child tax credit (ACTC).
 If you’re a student, you could be eligible for student tax credits.
 And if you’re elderly or if you have a disability, you may receive a tax credit.
-You can also claim tax credit for earned income, known as the earned income tax credit (EITC).
+You can also claim tax credits for earned income, known as the earned income tax credit (EITC).

 However, if you are claiming the additional child tax credit (ACTC) or if you are trying to claim the earned income tax credit (EITC), you could face a delay should you file your taxes early.
 Under the new tax reform law, any refunds that are claiming these credits cannot be issued until mid-to-late February.

 If you’re unsure of what tax credits you may qualify for, see what you may be eligible to use here.
 It’s always better to be safe than to lose any money by failing to claim a tax credit!

 For filing in 2023, the personal tax exemption remains at 0, as it was in 2022 because of the Tax Cuts and Jobs Act.
 The good news is that you won’t have to deal with this facet of your taxes.
 The bad news is that you won’t get any personal tax exemptions.

 If you’re trying to figure out your adjusted gross income, you can calculate it by adding up all your income and subtracting all deductions and related payments.
 Gross income includes wages, dividends, any capital gains, business income, retirement distributions as well as other forms of income.
 Adjustments to income include student loan interest, alimony payments, or contributions to certain retirement accounts, such as a 401(k) or traditional IRA.